System Architecture

 3. API Layer

-- RESTful endpoints for common operations
+The API layer provides:- RESTful endpoints for common operations

 - GraphQL interface for flexible querying